renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/vex.md

 3. Provide the VEX when scanning the SBOM

 ### Generating the SBOM
-You can generate a CycloneDX or SPDX SBOM with Trivy as follows:
+You can generate a CycloneDX or SPDX SBOM with Vul as follows:

 ```shell
 $ vul image --format spdx-json --output debian11.spdx.json debian:11